usc-cs/md_template/install.md

 Alternatively, if you expect that you will be creating multiple sites, ask an admin to become a collaborator.

+You will need to do a pull on the `bits.usc.edu:www/docs/md_receiver` repo.

+You will also need to add `ptzbot` with write access to your website repo.

 ### Make your changes as usual

 Follow the [Usage Guide]({{ site.url }}/guide.html), and edit your website.
 Create pages, upload files, etc. Take advantage of git's collaborative nature and go crazy with your fellow teaching staff.